Virus cases balloon around the world as China recovers | WTOP

 Pressed by reporters, Trump, who also met with the Brazilian official, said he will “most likely” be tested for the virus “fairly soon,” reversing an earlier White House statement.

-Associated Press writers Tim Sullivan in Minneapolis, Andrew Taylor in Washington, Karel Janicek in Prague, and Nick Perry in Christchurch, New Zealand contributed.
+Associated Press writers Tim Sullivan in Minneapolis, Andrew Taylor in Washington, Karel Janicek in Prague, Nick Perry in Christchurch, New Zealand, Jim Gomez in Manila, Philippines, Frances D’Emilio in Rome, Joseph Wilson in Madrid and Amir Vahdat in Tehran, Iran, contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.